Bars and Restaurants

 There are bars and cafeterias of every size and shape, nationality and with varying facilities.

-Whatever you’re looking for, you’ll probably find it somewhere in town.
+Whatever you’re looking for, you’ll almost certainly find it somewhere in town.

 Looking for the late night music bars?
 You’ll find a host of them in Plaza Tutti Frutti, the main centre of nightlife in Nerja.